• Home

 Secondly, it firms up Data Subject Rights (DSR).
 Users must be informed what data is being collected and must have access to that data if desired.
 Companies must be able to organise and provide personal data when requested.
 Also, users can revoke their consent at any time after it has initially been given.

 Finally, the GDPR is being used to shore up data breaches through greater transparency and stricter security protocols.
-Companies that deal with “significant” personal data will now be required to employ a Data Protection Officer to oversee data collection and GDPR-compliance.
+Companies that deal with “significant” personal data will now be required to employ a Data Protection Officer to oversee data collection and GDPR compliance.

 This third prong is a response to the flood of data breaches that have occurred in recent years.
-Far too often, when a company had its data breached, they attempted to cover it up or downplay the severity.
+Far too often, when a company had its data breached, it attempted to cover it up or downplay the severity.
 These new regulations are aimed at preventing further deceptions.

 Data protection and cross-border transfers

-If you or your business are based in the United States or another non-EU country, you might be wondering why an EU regulation can have jurisdiction over you.
+If you or your business is based in the United States or another non-EU country, you might be wondering why an EU regulation can have jurisdiction over you.
 The simple answer is it doesn’t, so long as you are fine forfeiting all EU clients or business associations.

 The EU is one of the largest and most lucrative business markets in the world, which is why most international companies are willingly complying with the GDPR.